dart-lang/site-www/src/_tutorials/web/get-started.md

     {% endprettify %}

-## 7. Use DevTools to inspect the app
+## 7. Use Dart DevTools to inspect the app

-Use Chrome DevTools to set breakpoints, view values and types, and step through your app's Dart code.
+Use Dart DevTools to set breakpoints, view values and types, and step through your app's Dart code.
 For setup details and a walkthrough, see
 [Debugging Dart Web Apps][].